Obtaining a Single-Photon Weak Value from Experiments using a Strong (Many-Photon) Coherent State: Introduction: Coherence, Productivity, Post-Selection, and Jon

 For the first and second authors, it is an alloyed pleasure to write a paper for this memorial volume celebrating Jonathan Dowling's academic career.
 The passage of years gave us the distinction of being Jon's long-time sparring partners, and then took that away.
 We beg the reader's indulgence of our beginning the paper with some personal reminiscences, which also serve to say something about the topic of this paper.
 We will, eventually, motivate and present a new theory result at the intersection of quantum optics and quantum measurements, where Jon did much of his work.
 Moreover, the result is simple to state, and relatively simple to derive, but not immediately obvious, so we think Jon would have liked it.

-We have all appreciated Jon's iconoclasm.
-The first two authors (HMW \& AMS) first encountered this during their PhD's, {\em e.g.}, when Jon's delightfully titled paper ``Spontaneous emission in cavities: How much more classical can you get?''~\cite{Dow93} came out.
-That paper demonstrated that an effect then widely celebrated as a dramatic consequence of quantum mechanics could in fact be observed in a strikingly classical setting as well.
-As shall be seen, this is also a theme of the present work, in an entirely different context.
-We both met Jon in person not much later, and interacted with him many times, in many ways, some of which we will relate.
+We have all appreciated Jon's iconoclasm. \red The first two authors (HMW and AMS) first encountered this during their PhDs, in Jon's work on classical and quantum effects in cavity QED.
+For AMS, this was through hearing Jon talk in person, an aural experience still many years away for HMW.
+For HMW, it was, instead, through the publication of Jon's delightfully titled paper on the topic, ``Spontaneous emission in cavities: How much more classical can you get?''\cite{Dow93}. \blk That paper demonstrated that an effect then widely celebrated as a dramatic consequence of quantum mechanics could in fact be observed in a strikingly classical setting as well.
+As shall be seen, this is also a theme of the present work, in an entirely different context. \red In the years since, \blk both of us interacted with Jon many times, in many ways, some of which we will relate.

 One way was that both HMW and AMS came to rely on Jon to do his utmost to help those of his colleagues more junior than himself.
 Another way relates to Jon's famous redefinition of the Josephson Junction as the ``time when a physicist must retire, go mad, or work to death,'' which the editors of this volume rightly celebrate.
 Jon, of course, chose the last path, all too literally.
 On one occasion, he seemed to suggest that HMW had chosen another; see Fig.~\ref{fig1}.
-(To be fair, he had further evidence, also implicating the second author; see Fig.~\ref{fig1a}.)
+(To be fair, he had further evidence, also implicating AMS; see Fig.~\ref{fig1a}.)
 It is certainly true that, unlike for HMW, Jon's rate of production only increased following that occasion, while suffering no loss of coherence.
 These qualities --- rate of production and coherence --- provide another weak connection to the scientific topic of this paper: the measurement of a single-photon weak value using multi-photon coherent states, which comes with an enormous advantage in rate of production.